 Penguins only live in the Southern Hemisphere.
 The can be found on the coasts of Antarctica, New Zealand, Australia, South Africa, South America and the Galapagos Islands.
-Orcas live in both the Northern and Southern Hemispheres.
+Orcas, on the other hand, live in both the Northern and Southern Hemispheres.
 The orcas that live in the waters surrounding Antarctica mainly eat minke whales, humpback whales and Antarctic toothfish.
 Orcas are also known to eat the penguins they come into contact with.

 Orcas are known to eat several kinds of animals besides penguins and other Antarctic prey.
 Killer whales have been known to eat manta rays, hammerhead sharks, great white sharks, seals, sea lions, baleen whales, various seabirds, walruses, sea otters and fish from both near the surface and the bottom of the ocean.
 Remains of polar bears, certain reptiles and moose have been found among the stomach contents of killer whales as well.

 Killer whale remains have also been found to be in the stomachs of the same species.
 This may be attributed to cannibalization or scavenging dead animals.
 So even though killer whales are some of penguins' predators, penguins are only one small part of the wide range that makes up orca diets.

 This is likely because penguins are quite small compared to killer whales.
 In order to get enough sustenance from penguins, killer whales would need to eat quite a few.
 They'll expend less energy and gain more energy by hunting larger prey like seals and sharks versus tiny prey like penguins.